For questions about VA Educational Benefits contact the VA at 1-888-442-4551

 On June 24, 2008, Lt.
 Governor Kinder signed into law the “Missouri Returning Heroes’ Education Act,” which expands education benefits available to service members and veterans with active duty military service on or after Sept.
 11, 2001.
 This act requires UMKC to limit undergraduate tuition charged to certain combat veterans to only $50 per credit hour.

-Questions about how the Missouri Returning Heroes Act will affect your bill in relation to the Post 9/11 GI Bill can be directed to Nick Ward-Bopp in the Financial Aid and Scholarships Office.
+Questions about how the Missouri Returning Heroes Act will affect your bill in relation to the Post 9/11 GI Bill can be directed to the Financial Aid and Scholarships Office.
 Contact information is located in the upper right hand section of this webpage.

 To qualify you must: